Experiencing Financial Trouble?

 Let's review steps for applying for hardship assistance if staying in your home is an option you're considering.

-Step 1:
+Step 1: Review This Supporting Documentation

-Complete the Digital Hardship Application
+Complete the Hardship Assistance Application and submit electronically

-Note: You are required to authenticate using your online banking credentials to access the Digital Hardship Assistance Application.
+Note: You are required to authenticate using your online banking credentials to access the Hardship Assistance Application.
 If you are not enrolled in Online Banking, you will be provided a link to enroll.
-If you do not wish to enroll or prefer to submit your application via fax or mail, you may access the PDF version of the Hardship Assistance Application.

-You've Submitted Your PNC Application.
+Step 3: You've Submitted Your PNC Application

 • PNC will review your application and verify all documents for completion.[1]